datanav/docs/configuration.rst

    * - ``since_property_name``
      - String
      - The name of the property to relay continuation information.
-This is only relevant if ``since_support`` as been set to ``true``.
+This is only relevant if ``supports_since`` as been set to ``true``.
 See ``since_property_location`` and ``updated_property`` as well.
 Note that this property can alternatively be defined in the specified ``operation`` section of the :ref:`REST system <rest_system>`.
 The source configuration will take precendence if defined.